ministryofjustice/security-guidance/docs/it-disaster-recovery-plan-and-process-guide.md

 Disaster recovery plans are specific to each individual IT system or service.
 They are intended to offer guidance to every listed role when responding to an incident.

-When deciding the content of a Disaster Recovery Plan for an MoJ IT system or service, a useful start is to identify every potential disaster that may affect the system or service, together with procedures to resolve each one.
+When deciding the content of a Disaster Recovery Plan for an IT system or service, a useful start is to identify every potential disaster that may affect the system or service, together with procedures to resolve each one.

-Each Disaster Recovery Plan **should** include:
+Each Disaster Recovery Plan include:

--   the point at which the recovery plan **should** be used
+-   the point at which the recovery plan be used
--   a clear and detailed process to recover the MoJ IT system to BAU
+-   a clear and detailed process to recover the IT system to BAU
--   a list of key roles and a description of their responsibilities - each role **should** have at least two sets of contact details
+-   a list of key roles and a description of their responsibilities - each role have at least two sets of contact details
--   a list of internal and external stakeholders to be contacted as soon as the incident happens, each stakeholder **should** have at least two sets of contact details
+-   a list of internal and external stakeholders to be contacted as soon as the incident happens, each stakeholder have at least two sets of contact details
--   a communication list of everyone who needs to be contacted, together with the chains of communication that **shall** be followed
+-   a communication list of everyone who needs to be contacted, together with the chains of communication that be followed
 -   a list of people who can undertake the role of recovery manager
 -   a series of steps to follow in order to mitigate the incident
 -   a list of criteria needed to initiate a forensic investigation, and the role\(s\) responsible for it
 -   clear instructions on how to escalate to a higher level of incident response, to include names and contact details and the reason for escalating the incident
--   methods to maintain business continuity whilst the MoJ IT service is unavailable
+-   methods to maintain business continuity whilst the IT service is unavailable
 -   a process to identify and capture lessons learned during the incident
 -   the requirement for a written report for medium and high impact incidents

-All plans **should** be stored securely both online and offline.
-Roles and stakeholders mentioned in the plan **should** know of its location and be able to access it.
+All plans be stored securely both online and offline.
+Roles and stakeholders mentioned in the plan know of its location and be able to access it.

 ## Reviewing and testing

-Disaster Recovery Plans **shall** be reviewed regularly, and updated if there have been any changes to systems or services, personnel, or communication chains.
+Disaster Recovery Plans be reviewed regularly, and updated if there have been any changes to systems or services, personnel, or communication chains.

-Plans **shall** be tested and practiced regularly to help familiarise each of the roles with their responsibilities within the response process.
+Plans be tested and practiced regularly to help familiarise each of the roles with their responsibilities within the response process.

 This is not an exhaustive list.
 If you need support in creating a plan, please contact the Service Operations Centre \(SOC\) and the Major Incident Team.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).